How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Complex data structures: Bash has limited support for complex data structures

-Google’s SRE book suggests mitigating these limitations through careful script design and testing.
-I’ve found that breaking complex tasks into smaller, focused scripts improves maintainability.
+You can mitigate these limitations through careful script design and testing.
+Breaking complex tasks into smaller, focused scripts improves maintainability.

 Fallback Mechanisms